Best Supplements for Health - Learn More | Cooper Complete

 Control Alcohol

 Excessive alcohol consumption can cause weight gain, damage your liver and heart and increase the risk of developing some types of cancer.
-Folate and vitamin B12 work in the body to break down homocysteine levels to create other chemicals your body needs to function.
-In a study of healthy, well-nourished, post-menopausal women, alcohol consumption was shown to lower folate and vitamin B12 while increasing homocysteine levels.
-High homocysteine levels have been tied to a higher risk of dementia, heart disease, stroke and osteoporosis.
-While these supplements can help lower homocysteine levels, Dr. Cooper recommends no more than one drink per day for men and women.
+Folate and vitamin B12 work in the body to break down homocysteine levels to create other chemicals your body needs to function†.
+In a study of healthy, well-nourished, post-menopausal women, alcohol consumption was shown to lower folate and vitamin B12 while increasing homocysteine levels†.
+High homocysteine levels have been tied to a higher risk of dementia, heart disease, stroke and osteoporosis†.
+While these supplements can help lower homocysteine levels, Dr. Cooper recommends limiting alcohol consumption to no more than one drink per day for both men and women.

 h